Disney World is a magical place for everyone, but taking your little ones can be quite an adventure – and a challenge.

 Buy Genie+

-Investing in Genie+ pass can make your day at the park run smoothly and ensure you get all your must-do attractions done.
+Purchasing a Genie+ pass can make your day at the park run smoothly and ensure you get all your must-do attractions done without running ragged.

-You can skip the long lines, book your rides ahead of time, and leave more room for exploring.
+You can skip the long lines, book your rides ahead of time, and leave more room for exploring and going at your own pace.

 What to pack in your park bag